Aquatic animals; Aquatic environments; Biological control; Habitat conservation; Invasive species; Population control; Work of the Service;

 This is a poster about freshwater mussels.
 One side displays a subaquatic environment featuring mussels and various fish, while the reverse side describes the mussels' life cycle and ecosystem role as well as what is being done to protect them.

-Biologists (USFWS); Work of the Service; Mollusks; Endangered species; Species of concern;
+Biologists (USFWS); Work of the Service; Mollusks; Endangered and/or threatened; Species of concern;

 Fish and Wildlife Service biologists working alongside state (Minnesota, Wisconsin, Iowa and Illinois) and Federal (U.S. Army Corps of Engineers and National Park Service) biologists had the privilege of helping bring a species back from near...